ARMmbed/mbed-os-5-docs/docs/getting_started/blinky_cli.md

 ## Setting context

-Whenever you work with mbed CLI, you need to navigate your command-line terminal to the directory it which you want to work.
+Whenever you work with mbed CLI, you need to navigate your command-line terminal to the directory in which you want to work.
 For example, if your program is in a folder called ``my_program``:

 ```
 cd my_program